Geography

 Sequence

 Geography is taught in a way that maintains subject disciplinary barriers between physical and human geography whilst also appreciating within the units, the links between such topics.
-As such, we begin years 7 & 8 with a physical then human topic whilst each year ends with a unit which seeks to apply that knowledge into topical work with engaging content of a synoptic nature.
-Year 9 works through a cold environments unit, and decision making exercises taken from previous GCSE pre-releases.
+As such, we begin Years 7 & 8 with a physical, then human topic, whilst each year ends with a unit which seeks to apply that knowledge to topical work with engaging content of a synoptic nature.
+Year 9 works through a cold environments unit, and decision-making exercises taken from previous GCSE pre-releases, culminating in a unit case study of the Middle East.

 Topic |